IntersectMBO/credential-manager/doc/read-the-docs-site/background/cc-credentials.rst

 - **Validating changes.** After performing certain actions, like authorizing a hot credential or submitting a resignation, querying the state helps confirm that these changes have taken effect on-chain.
 - **Monitoring expiration.** The query can show you the expiration of credentials, which is crucial for maintaining active participation in the committee's activities.

-Typically done by the Orchestrator role
+Typically done by the orchestrator role
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Typically, someone in the orchestrator role would be querying the current committee state.